How to Install Window Blinds (Inside Mount)

 This walkthrough covers an inside mount - the blinds sit inside the window frame instead of sticking out past it, which is the cleaner look and the more common choice.
 The only tools you really need are a cordless drill with a Phillips head bit and a tape measure.
 A torpedo level helps but isn't required if your window frame is already square.

 Order your blinds sized to your window before you start.
 Home Depot and most big box stores will custom-cut faux wood blinds to your exact width in a couple of days.
 Measure the inside of your window frame to the nearest sixteenth of an inch and take the narrowest measurement if the frame isn't perfectly square.
+While you're refreshing the room, our painting guide covers every prep step the pros use, and floating shelves add storage above the window without bulky brackets.

 Step-by-Step Guide